Immigration, Residency, & Work Visas

 We have assisted many individuals in sponsoring family members for permanent residency in the United States.

 Our firm offers a wide range of immigration services for our clients.
 We have helped many of our clients obtain citizenship in the United States.
 We have assisted numerous corporations in obtaining temporary work visas for their employees as well as sponsoring them for permanent residency in the United States.
 The Immigration system is a complicated one and mistakes in filing can result in huge delays in the processing of applications.
-Our firm can ensure that your applications are done correctly.
+Our firm can ensure that your applications are correct.
 Please call for a consultation.

 An immigrant is a foreign national who has been authorized to live and work permanently in the United States.
 If you want to become an immigrant based on the fact that you have a permanent employment opportunity in the United States, or if you are an employer that wants to sponsor someone for lawful permanent residency based on permanent employment in the United States, you must go through a multi-step process.